-BE IT RESOLVED by the Board of County Commissioners of Brevard County, Florida, that the requested change of zoning classification from AU to RU-1-11 be approved.
+BE IT RESOLVED by the Board of County Commissioners of Brevard County, Florida, that the requested change of zoning classification from RR-1 and AU to all AU, be approved.
 The Planning and Development Director, or designee, is hereby directed to make this change on the official zoning maps of Brevard County, Florida.

-BE IT FURTHER RESOLVED that this resolution shall become effective as of April 6, 2023.
+BE IT FURTHER RESOLVED that this resolution shall become effective as of July 13, 2023.